digital-blueprint/dispatch-app/README.md

 [webapppassword](https://gitlab.tugraz.at/DBP/Middleware/Nextcloud/webapppassword) Nextcloud app like this [Nextcloud Development Environment](https://gitlab.tugraz.at/DBP/Middleware/Nextcloud/webapppassword/-/tree/master/docker).

-## Using this app as pre-build package
+## Using this app as pre-built package

-Not only you can use this app as pre-build package installing from [npmjs](https://www.npmjs.com/package/@dbp-topics/dualdelivery) via:
+Not only you can use this app as pre-built package installed from [npmjs](https://www.npmjs.com/package/@dbp-topics/dualdelivery) via:

 ```bash
 npm install @dbp-topics/dualdelivery
 ```

-But you can also use this app directly from the [unpkg cdn](https://unpkg.com/browse/@dbp-topics/dualdelivery/) for example like this:
+But you can also use this app directly from the [Unpkg CDN](https://unpkg.com/browse/@dbp-topics/dualdelivery/) for example like this:

 ```html